NateDiamond13/nate_bot/README.md

 # NateBot (Rust)

-NateBot for Discord rewritten in Rust
+NateBot for Discord, written in Rust

 ## Useful Commands